Jury finds Alex Jones must pay Sandy Hook parents more than $4 million

 The plaintiffs asked the jury to consider awarding $150 million — a dollar for each of the parents representing the 75 million Americans they say believed Sandy Hook was or could have been fake.

-“We know that is a big verdict,” plaintiff’s attorney Mark Bankston said before the verdict was returned, “but we believe it is one that will speak volumes about the level of harm done in this case.”
+Mark Bankston, the attorney for the family, told reporters his team and the family were very pleased with the verdict returned by the jury.
+He said they knew they had to “shoot for the moon.”

-After the verdict, he told reporters his team and the family were very pleased with the verdict handed down by the jury.
+He said his clients were not asking for compensation for medical bills or lost wages, but purely for mental stress.

 Jones’ team argued the plaintiffs have not brought enough evidence to show Jones’ words caused their anguish or to justify that large of a sum.